Group actions on graphs and $C^*$-correspondences: introduction

-If $G$ is finite and it acts on a discrete graph $E$, we prove that $C^*(E)\rtimes G$ is isomorphic to the $C^*$-algebra of a graph of (minimal) $C^*$-correspondences, constructed using the orbits in $E^0$ and $E^1$ and the characters of the stabilizer groups.
+If $G$ is finite and it acts on a discrete and locally finite graph $E$, we prove that $C^*(E)\rtimes G$ is isomorphic to the $C^*$-algebra of a graph of (minimal) $C^*$-correspondences, constructed using the orbits in $E^0$ and $E^1$ and the characters of the stabilizer groups.
 In the proof we use results about the crossed product of a $C^*$-correspondence by a group $G$.
 As a consequence, $C^*(E)\rtimes G$ is strongly Morita equivalent to a graph algebra, so its $K$-theory can be computed in terms of the incidence matrix.
-In this case, the action of $G$ commutes with the gauge action of $\TT$ on $C^*(E)$, so $G$ acts also on the core AF-algebra $C^*(E)^{\mathbb T}$ and $C^*(E)^{\mathbb T}\rtimes G\cong (C^*(E)\rtimes G)^{\mathbb T}$ is an AF-algebra.
+Since the action of $G$ commutes with the gauge action of $\TT$ on $C^*(E)$, the group $G$ also acts on the core AF-algebra $C^*(E)^{\mathbb T}$ and $C^*(E)^{\mathbb T}\rtimes G\cong (C^*(E)\rtimes G)^{\mathbb T}$ is an AF-algebra.
 We recover some examples of group actions on AF-algebras considered by Handelman and Rossmann, see \cite{HR2}.

 The paper is organized as follows.
-In the first section we define group actions on directed graphs and on $C^*$-correspondences, and we extend these actions to the associated Cuntz-Pimsner algebras.
+In the first section we define group actions on topological graphs and on $C^*$-correspondences, and we extend these actions to the associated Cuntz-Pimsner algebras.
 In the next section we define the Doplicher-Roberts algebra associated to a group action on a $C^*$-correspondence.
 We continue with general results about crossed products of $C^*$-correspondences and graphs of $C^*$-correspondences.
 The following section contains the main result about finite group actions on discrete graphs.
 We conclude with several examples of group actions on graphs and $K$-theory computations for the crossed product and the fixed point algebra.